wintercms/docs/snowboard-extras.md

     }

     createGallery() {
-        const numImages = this.config.get('numImages'); // Will return 3, as per the default component config const showCaption = this.config.get('showCaption'); // Will be true, since the attribute has been set by the default value defined in the PHP component class
+        const numImages = this.config.get('numImages'); // Will return 3 since the attribute has been set by the default value defined in the PHP component class const showCaption = this.config.get('showCaption'); // Will be true, since the attribute has been set by the default value defined in the PHP component class
     }
 }